 So this is Go Fish.
 We are not a Christian company.
 We are a company that understands our call as Christians and believe "as we have the opportunity, [we must] do good to all people" (Galatians 6:10).

 My wife, Barbara, and I opened our first Go Fish store in Pensacola, FL, in 1987.
 Our company purchases most of the items we sell from the indigenous people of developing nations.
 We never argue a price or take advantage of the poor, but always give them the dignity and respect of buying these handcrafted goods at their asking price.
 All we ask in return is consistent quality.
 We have established meaningful long-term relationships with many families and individuals.
 Through the efforts of Go Fish staff, store partners, and customers, the lives of many of these people have changed for the better.

-In 2004, we chose to open other locations and currently have seven stores, in two states.
+In 2004, we chose to open other locations and currently have five stores, in two states.
 Our franchises and partnerships are based on the premise that we can use our life experiences, skills, and jobs for the benefit of God’s people.

 -Curt Coleman, Founder